-Goal… an excerpt from the soon to be released book:
+Goal… an excerpt from the book:

 Goal is one of the success keywords we all have used at one time or another.
 A goal by definition is an ending.
 This means goals are a part of a process that will eventually lead to a conclusion.
 Close inspection of this definition reveals that a goal does not have a positive or negative end.
 It is just the end toward which effort is directed.
 So it is important to note that people can have goals that lead toward construction and good things, or goals that lead toward destruction and bad things.
 Ether scenario requires effort, and this is where so many people miss the mark.
 Obviously, we want to use goals to build and lead to greater heights and victory.